 Pull end of handle toward you to switch headlight high/low beams.

 MAP LIGHT SWITCH

 Turn the map light on using the Panel Light brightness thumbwheel control.

-Roll it up towards "Cargo/Dome" until you feel it click into the map light 'on' position.
+Roll it upward until you feel it click into the map light "On" position.